diagrid-labs/dapr-ai-hackathon/README.md

 If your app needs to work across multiple compute environments — cloud functions, VMs, or edge — use **Diagrid Catalyst** to easily call Dapr APIs without needing to manage Kubernetes.
 Catalyst unlocks Dapr workflows and agents anywhere!

+> [!TIP]
-*Tip:* Projects that show creative use of Catalyst are eligible (multi-cloud, hybrid, edge) for bonus prizes.
+> Projects that show creative use of Catalyst are eligible (multi-cloud, hybrid, edge) for bonus prizes.

 ## 📝 Registration Criteria

-To register as an official hackathon participant you must fill out the participation form here: [ ].
+To register as an official hackathon participant you must fill out the [participation form](https://pages.diagrid.io/dapr-ai-hackthon).
 Whether you choose to participate as a team, or as an individual, you must fill out the form.

+> [!IMPORTANT]
-**Important**: Before registering, it is recommended to read the official contest rules.
+> Before registering, it is recommended to read the official contest rules.
 These rules dictate who is eligible to participate and receive prize money, along with the registration and submission requirements in more detail.

 Once you have completed the registration, you will receive a confirmation email with more details and a reminder of the following registration requirements:

-1. You must join the Diagrid Discord channel where you can connect to other Hackathon participants, introduce yourself, connect with Dapr experts, find teammates, etc.
+1. You must join the [Diagrid Discord](https://diagrid.ws/diagrid-discord) server where you can connect to other Hackathon participants, introduce yourself, connect with Dapr experts, find teammates, etc.
 1. You must create an issue in this GitHub repo using the `Project Submission` template as a placeholder for your submission.
 This can also be used to help source teammates who may be interested in joining your efforts.

 ## 📝 Submission Criteria